Sheppard/McKay - NC-17 - 40k

 scary sometimes."
 He gave an exaggerated shudder before hoisting on his backpack.

 "Well," John said, "I'm still alive, so he hasn't mastered it yet."
 John smiled, following Ford towards the control room.
 "It's gonna be a long day."

 John stepped through the 'gate into the greenest place he'd ever seen.
 Dark green leaves covering the trees, bright green plants carpeting the ground, a sickly yellow sun crawling across a light green sky.
 M5S-923 really knew how to beat a color scheme to death.
 "Hey, look, green," John said.
 Ford laughed, Teyla inclined her head and raised an eyebrow, and Rodney grunted in a way that always meant I'm ignoring you now.

 The Stargate was in a clearing surrounded by what looked like a wall of trees.
-Jungle wasn't quite the right word; the place was so alive it felt like the air was growing.
+Jungle wasn't quite the right word; the place was so alive it felt like the air

 "The Cli'ok live that way," Teyla said, pointing towards the only clear path through the trees.
 "It should take no more than one half of your hours."
 She started walking without looking back, Ford falling in behind her.
 Rodney followed Ford by sonar, never looking up from scanning for energy signs or, for all John knew, playing Tetris on his scanner.